rasulkireev/gpw/content/articles/pocket-workflow.md

 I have been slowly implementing "[Building a Second Brain](https://www.buildingasecondbrain.com/)" (BASB) technique into my personal life.
 I'm doing this slowly, step-by-step.
 For me, any past attempts to make my life more productive, with Evernote, Pocket, or other tools, have been a failure because they have been too overwhelming.
 More than that, I did not have a great starting point, I had to design my flow from scratch.

 This time around, I have [Tiago Forte](https://fortelabs.co/) and [David Perell](https://www.perell.com/), their learnings and writings have been an enormous inspiration.
 They both have courses that seem great and totally worth it.
 For me, the price point is a little out of my range (for know).
 Luckily, they have been putting a lot of content out there.
 That content is so valuable, it makes me wonder what do they offer during their course.
+I am preparing a consolidateCreatedd list of links, articles, videos, and other types of resources that those two have put out there.
+Stay tuned.
-I am preparing a consolidated list of links, articles, videos, and other types of resources that those two have put out there.
+This time around, I have [Tiago Forte](https://fortelabs.co/) and [David Perell](https://www.perell.com/), their learnings and writings have been an enormous inspiration.
+They both have courses that seem great and totally worth it.
+For me, the price point is a little out of my range (for know).
+Luckily, they have been putting a lot of content out there.
+That content is so valuable, it makes me wonder what do they offer during their course.
+I am preparing a consolidateCreatedd list of links, articles, videos, and other types of resources that those two have put out there.
 Stay tuned.

 Today, I wanted to discuss how I use Pocket and how it integrates into the BASB flow.